2014 MP Graduates

 - Jimmy Miller- Jimmy works primarily in the Homeless Medicine and Urban Poverty arm of the Allegheny Health Network Center for Inclusion Health with a sub-focus in addiction medicine.
 He provides primary care for a number of different patient groups including people struggling with addictions and those experiencing homelessness.
 He staffs shelter clinics, engages in medical street outreach for the homeless, and prescribes MAT for persons with opiate addictions.

-- Angela Orozco- MP PCP on our Bayview campus and Director of Diversity and Inclusion for the JHH Urban Health programs
+- Angela Orozco- Angela is a Med-Peds PCP on our Bayview campus and Director of Diversity and Inclusion for the JHH Urban Health programs.

 - Jeremy Snyder- Jeremy provides primary care for people living with HIV in New Mexico at Truman Health Services, a University of New Mexico clinic, where he is also the medical director of the young adult clinic for youth living with HIV.
 He provides HIV pre-exposure and post-exposure prophylaxis, as well as Hepatitis C treatment.
 As adjunct faculty within the Departments of Internal Medicine and Pediatrics, he also teaches medical students and residents.